GaryFeng86/EEP523HW1/README.md

 To run the app:

-Clone or download the source code.
+1.Clone or download the source code.

-Open the project in Android Studio.
+2.Open the project in Android Studio.

-Connect an Android device or use an emulator.
+3.Connect an Android device or use an emulator.

-Build and run the app from Android Studio.
+4.Build and run the app from Android Studio.

 Code Structure

 MainActivity.kt: Main activity class responsible for setting up the UI and handling user interactions.